tlwilliams895/gis-devops/docs/_sources/Walkthroughs/eslint-airwaze/index.rst.txt

 Bonus Mission
 =============

-* Get Visual Studio code to "auto lint" using our defined linting rules.
-You will not have to save and re-run ``$ npm test`` if you enable the auto linting feature
+* Get VisualStudio Code to "auto lint" using our defined linting rules.
+You will not have to save and re-run ``$ npm test`` if you enable the auto-linting feature.

 Resources
 =========